MattWong-ca/bidbuddy/README.md

 - Ticket Distribution: Once the bidding period concludes, BidBuddy automatically distributes tickets to the highest bidders based on predefined rules within the smart contract.
 This streamlined process eliminates the need for manual intervention and ensures a fair allocation of tickets.

 BidBuddy empowers users to participate in the exciting world of ticket bidding, offering a decentralized and transparent solution.
 By leveraging the Ethereum blockchain, the application provides a secure and trustworthy platform for bidding on exclusive events.
 Join BidBuddy today and embark on an immersive bidding experience like never before!

+# To Do
+- Make mobile friendly
+- Fixed navbar
+- Animations
+- Use IPFS for storage

+When user clicks `PLACE BID`, a pop-up form should appear, giving them the ability to review the event and submit a bid.